Data Types

 Field mapping

-The field property specifies which field in the data source to match against.
+Thefield property specifies which field in the data source to match with.
 For collection and API sources, the data is typically an array of objects.
 The field tells the runtime which property to compare:

 Using lookup tables in validation